-Each wheelchair costs \$150 to manufacture and ship to the recipient country.
-A shipping container holds 280 wheelchairs, therefore we need to raise \$42,000 ($280 \times 150) to send one container of wheelchairs.
-Our goal is to raise an average of \$2.50 per student.
-Some schools raise less than this amount so hopefully other schools will raise more than the \$2.50 per student.
+Each wheelchair costs \$200 to manufacture and ship to the recipient country.
+A shipping container holds 280 wheelchairs, therefore we need to raise $$56,000 (280 \times $200)$ to send one container of wheelchairs.
+Our goal is to raise an average of \$2.50 per student at each school.
+Some schools raise less than this amount and other schools will raise more than the \$2.50 per student.